 Assumption 4: A typical plant would have a total of approximately 10 fire areas that would be designated “low”, 30 fire areas designated “medium”, and 10 fire areas designated “high”.

-Using these assumptions, the for any given fire area can be established based on the assignment of a “low”, “medium”, or “high” rating.
-Using the relative ratios, and the assumed number of fire areas in each category, the plant-wide is reconstructed based on the following simple equation:
+Using these assumptions, the FIF for any given fire area can be established based on the assignment of a “low”, “medium”, or “high” rating.
+Using the relative FIF ratios, and the assumed number of fire areas in each category, the plant-wide FIF is reconstructed based on the following simple equation: